Portugal's worries spread, hurt demand at Greek debt sale

 “Of course, the markets are looking at the redemption profile and at some point this could become an issue,” said Rainer Guntermann, rate strategist at Commerzbank.

 “But for now, yield levels in these smaller peripheral countries like Greece look attractive and you don’t have many alternatives.”
-(Additional reporting by Emelia Sithole-Matarise; Editing by Larry King and Anna Willard)
+(Editing by Larry King)